 In that same survey just 3.6% said they had wandered in the night in the last year, once again showing that it seems more common when younger.

-It was later clarified that not all of these will be sleepwalking incidents, for example some may be due to epilepsy, alcohol intoxication or dementia.
+It was later clarified that not all of these will be sleepwalking incidents – some could be due to epilepsy, alcohol intoxication or dementia.

 Nevertheless, the survey does still illustrate that a large number of people sleepwalk at some point in their lives.